reginaldford/sms/readme.md

 # Introduction:
 SMS (Symbolic Math System) is a terminal based calculator.
-SMS has built-in functions for arithmetic operations, flow control, trigonometry, algebra, and calculus.
+SMS has built-in functions for arithmetic operations, programmatic flow control, trigonometry, algebra, and calculus.
 SMS aims to become a simple programming language that focuses on mathematics and speed.
 SMS is still in early stages of development.
 SMS can be downloaded and installed from the Releases page on GitHub.

 # Longer Introduction: